sy1776/ML_Experiment/README.md

 ==Overview==

 The codes/packages in this repository is currently used to load the data, 'Adult' from UCI repository and perform the descriptive and exploratory data analysis.
-It manipulates the data and transform
+It manipulates the data and transforms some variables into more meaningful values ML likes.
 I plan to use the same codes to perform the analysis and run various ML models with different datasets.

 ==What has done==